🌎Currency: Real (R$) (BRL)

 Sugarloaf: It's a mountain which stands out in Rio, with a peak that rises 396 meters high and presents a bird’s eye view of Rio de Janeiro from the mouth of Guanabara Bay.
 More than a million tourists visit Sugarloaf every year to enjoy a breathtaking view of surrounding beaches, mountains and forests.Ascent is made in two stages: first to the top of Urca Hill, travelling from Praia Vermelha to a height of 220 meters above sea level and then the cable car goes all the way to the top of Sugar Loaf Mountain.
 To get there get bus 513 or 581 to Praia Vermelha.
 The best time to visit is at Sunset.

-Beaches: what's a trip to Rio without visiting the famous beaches!
-Capacabana, Ipanema and Leblon are the famous beaches where to get that ideal tan, relax on the sand and enjoy the weather and even admire some amazing Brazilian bodies around you!
+What's a trip to Rio without visiting the famous beaches!
+Copacabana, Ipanema and Leblon are the famous beaches where to get that ideal tan, relax on the sand and enjoy the weather and even admire some amazing Brazilian bodies around you!

 Centro, Rio's downtown may lack the allure of the beaches, but there's plenty here which is worth a visit.
 Rio's oldest streets can be found here, along with the best museums and galleries in the city.
 Centro is best avoided on Sundays, when it is dangerously deserted.Urca: In contrast to the rest of Rio, Urca is a gentile neighbourhood located right at the foot of Sugar Loaf mountain.
 Despite its big name attraction, Urca remains pleasingly free of high rise hotels, and home to handsome historical buildings.Cable cars make the dizzying ascent from the base in Urca itself, stopping first at the smaller Morro da Urca before climbing to Sugar Loaf's peak.